-Erin’s Pub is St. John’s oldest Irish pub and a beloved musical landmark.
-Erin’s is also away from the crowds and revelers found on George Street.
+Erin’s is the oldest Irish pub in St. John’s and a beloved musical landmark.
+It is also located on Water Street, away from the crowds and revelers found on George Street.

-There’s no cover charge on most weeknights or for the early evening shows on weekends.
-Traditional instrumental sessions take place on Friday and Saturday nights.
-The finest Celtic music this side of Ireland.
+There is no cover charge on most weeknights or for the early evening shows on weekends.
+Traditional instrumental sessions also take place on Friday and Saturday nights, the finest Celtic music this side of Ireland.

 Bridie Molloy’s Guinness Pub & Eatery

 Bridie Molloy’s is a traditional Guinness pub and restaurant.
 Pub grub is available and so too are delicious Newfoundland meals and other creative dishes.
 Their nachos and lobster mac and cheese are the best around.

 Bridie’s also offers up true NL hospitality and is a great spot to see talented, local musicians playing live too.
 Open 24 hours, this is a great spot before you head home to sleep off your night.